google/CFU-Playground/docs/source/crash-course/gateware.rst

 them can be used in parallel, caching input data and intermediate values and so greatly reducing the bandwidth load on main memory.

-As shown in the following diagram a typical nMigen memory has:
+As shown in the following diagram a typical Amaranth memory has:

 a read port.
     Every cycle, the given address lines are read and the next cycle, the data